-In 2020, the UK was recorded as the 2nd highest ranking country in Europe in terms of economy and ranking 6th in the world.
+The UK is the 2nd highest ranking country in Europe in terms of economy and ranks 6th in the world.

 As one of the most diverse cities in the world, London houses close to 9 million residents, who collectively speak over 300 languages, including Bengali, Gujarati, Punjabi, Cantonese, Mandarin, Hokkien and of course English.